lsst-sqre/gafaelfawr/kube/template/README.md

 This will gather required input and write out YAML files to a directory for your workspace.
 Those yaml files must be applied.

 ### Applying the Config and Cleanup
 You can `kubectl apply -R -f .` the config.

+The output of this step will, by necessity, contain secrets in the output directory.
 You have some secrets in the clear, you may want to save those somewhere safe (or delete them, if appropriate).
+The public signing key that jwt_authorizer uses to sign tokens is available in a PEM format under `public.pem`. *Applications that validate the JWT tokens, such as the notebook may need this file*.
+Other application may rely on the JWKS-formatted public key that's deployed to `https://{{ HOSTNAME }}/.well-known/jwks.json`.

 ## Configuring Applications